MANAGEMENT AND LEADERSHIP DEVELOPMENT

 High Performance Coaching and Organizational Development (2 – 4 days)

+Only 20% of employees agree that their performance is manged in a way that motivates them to do outstanding work.
 Individuals, teams and departments…each has their own character, unique knowledge, held assumptions, biases, personalities and skillsets.
 And, because of that variety, it is easy for conflict, differences and disruptive behaviours to emerge.
 Help get individuals, teams and the entire organization to change with this eye-opening program!
 Read more.

 ONGOING PERFORMANCE DEVELOPMENT: A SYSTEMATIC APPROACH (1/2 day to full day)